ammanvedi/hooker/README.md

 ```bash
 $ forever restart 0
 ```
+(make sure port 3000 is open for http in your security group)

 * Start the application as service 1 in foreverjs (just start it running directly after the hooker server)